 I thought, "Darn, they didn't say anything about that during the meeting!
 How did the station get that?"

 Well, the station got it because Jaworski followed up after the meeting.
 Which was the logical thing to do, but I wasn't smart enough at that point to do the logical thing.
 Fortunately, since I had a few days, I could afford to follow up his follow up.
-But Tom taught me a lesson that day, and that was to take the extra step.
-It was a lesson that served me well when I was later hired by The Eagle.

 So thank you, Tom Jay, and my condolences to his family and friends.